Many landlords consider their tenancy agreement to be a bit of an afterthought. An irritating necessity which the lawyers insist on.

 So long as your fixed term is less than three years, you can create a perfectly valid tenancy just by handing over the keys and collecting the rent once your tenants have moved in.

-However, this doesn’t negate the importance of a tenancy agreement.
-Not having a tenancy agreement is a very bad idea for a number of reasons, starting with:
+However, not having a tenancy agreement is a very bad idea for a number of reasons, starting with:

-– Tenants will be entitled to pay rent in arrears rather than in advance – as that is their right if there is no tenancy agreement providing for rent in advance;
+– Tenants will be entitled to pay rent in arrears rather than in advance – as that is their right if there is no provision for rent in advance;

 – You will not be entitled as of right to make deductions from your tenant’s deposit – as this is the tenants’ money and not yours.
-The only reason most landlords can make deductions is that the tenants have signed a tenancy agreement authorising this;
+The only reason most landlords can make deductions is that the tenants have signed an agreement authorising this;

-If you’re still unsure about the importance of a tenancy agreement, here are some other things tenants will be able to do as of right if there is no clause in your tenancy agreement to stop them:
+If you’re still unsure, here are some other things tenants will be able to do as of right if there is no clause in your agreement to stop them:

 – Keep a pet;